SAP/fundamental-styles/docs/pages/components/tile.md

 <br>

 ## KPI Tile (Numeric Content)
-Key Performance Indicators (KPIs) are used to measure and monitor a company’s performance at a strategic and operational level.The number of digits is limited by the size of the tiles.
+Key Performance Indicators (KPIs) are used to measure and monitor a company’s performance at a strategic and operational level.The KPI Tile control supports a limited number of digits which varies depending on the size of the tile.
 <br>
 <ul class="docs-ul">
     <li>L-Numeric Content size.
 Longest combination for 4-character languages</li>